oliverlengeling/DevConvert/README.md

 # IMPORTANT: The GUI version is no longer supported and will remain as is.
 All future updates will go into the convert.py file.

+In the "Stable" tag the GUI version with limited capabilities is available in the source code.

 GUI Version: Compile using python 3 with tkinter installed if not already.
 Non-GUI Version: Compile and boom thats it.